ivanluk914/Taxi-Navigation-with-Q-learning-and-SARSA/README.md

 ## Introduction

-This project implements **Q-learning** and **SARSA** algorithms to solve a taxi navigation problem using the `Gym` library.
+This project implements **Q-learning** and **SARSA** algorithms to solve a taxi navigation problem using the OpenAI `Gym` library.
 The goal is to train a model that minimizes the number of steps the taxi takes to pick up and drop off a passenger while avoiding illegal actions.

 ## Background